tk421bsod/maximilian/HOSTING.md

 Follow the prompts setup.sh gives you.
 It'll install almost everything Maximilian needs (python, mariadb, pip, python packages, etc) and set them up.

 Now you're ready to run Maximilian.
-Just run `main.py` with the Python version you installed the dependencies to.
+Just run `python3 main.py`.
 If you see an "Invalid syntax" error when starting Maximilian, make sure you're running it on Python3.7 or above.
+On some older versions of Linux you might need to compile a newer version of Python yourself.

 If you get some weird output and can't see it anymore, check the log file.
 It's located in `./logs/maximilian-<date>.log`.